-See Part 15, "Legal Proceedings" of Section "Description of UCB" of this Base Prospectus, for a description of litigations in which companies of the UCB Group are involved and p.
-244 of UCB's 2020 Annual Report (34.3 "Other Provisions") for the provisions accounted for the litigations.
+See Part 15, "Legal Proceedings" of Section "Description of UCB" of this Base Prospectus, for a description of litigations in which companies of the UCB Group are involved, p.
+251 of UCB's 2021 Annual Report (34.3 "Other Provisions") and p.
+34 of UCB's 2022 Half-Year Report (3.28 "Other Provisions") for the provisions accounted for the litigations.
 While it is not possible to predict with certainty the outcome of any litigation or government investigations, UCB regularly updates its outside auditors on all material litigation and government investigations.